 Nose: heady, jasmine, also inky – like a bottle of blue ink (don’t laugh!!)

-Nose: I don’t know what the ratio of Shiraz to Cab was but it was just a huge whiff of pepper – an absolutely classic Shiraz nose, with the Cab adding some plum-jammy notes
+Nose: I don’t know what the ratio of Shiraz to Cab was but I am guessing Shiraz as it was just a huge whiff of pepper – an absolutely classic Shiraz nose, with the Cab adding some plum-jammy notes

 Palate: Another HUGE wine.
 Lots of fruit upfront – blackberries, jam, yummy.
 Liquorice and pepper on the finish, very, very smooth tannins and a long, delicious finish.

 As you can see, a good night for two previously untested wines – sometimes you just get lucky!
 After we had

 retired waddled from the table to the comfort of the sofa and were looking at the photographs of our respective trips to South Africa and Ireland, I remembered that it was Twelfth Night and therefore the day to take down the Christmas tree.
 Much as I didn’t have the energy to do anything about it at that moment, I did realise that this meant we could finally eat the little edible gifts that had been hanging in its branches since November.
 When we had our “Christmas in November” lunch, my friend Olwen had very kindly brought me some little stuffed figs in chocolate, individually wrapped in red paper and tied up with string like tiny gifts, from Carluccio’s.
 I had instantly decided that these were too pretty to eat immediately and should rather decorate the Christmas tree for a while.
 And besides, we had faaaaar too much food that afternoon already!
 So there they hung until Friday night when we each got one to unwrap and eat at our leisure.